JadCombreau/Canonical_intake_Initialization/README.md

 ### Which files to import ?

 To execute the script "Check & Read XML" correctly, we need to import other Python libraries.
+The table below lists all the imports to be made :

 | Import name | Import functions | Import location |
 | ------ | ------ | ------ |